tiago-lam/Recommender-System-for-Game-Design/README.md

 4. Select the agent you want to see playing the game (or human if you want to play by yourself)
 5. Select play

-I want to see how the recommendation works
+If you want to see how the recommendation works

 1. Start by adding sprites, which you can do at the Sprite Set tab (or removing them if you want it)
 2. Click on the button (Ask for recommendations)